10 Best Superstrat Guitars and Brands

 The Soloist has a unique body design compared to most other instruments in this article.
 It has a neck-through build, typically with a maple neck and basswood body wings.
 This allows for excellent sustain and resonance.

 The Dinky features a slightly smaller body and traditional bolt-on-neck design.
 Like the Soloist, it has been a mainstay in the metal and shred world for decades.

 Of course, both guitars typically feature hot humbuckers and double-locking tremolos, and Jackson necks are always fast and slick.
 It’s a cool departure from the basic double-cutaway design Fender made famous, and Jackson has carved its own niche in the metal guitar market.

 In the ‘60s and ‘70s, players started tinkering with Stratocasters and replacing the bridge pickup with a humbucker.
 One of the most famous tinkerers was Eddie Van Halen, who plunked a Gibson PAF pickup on a Strat built with aftermarket and spare parts to create his now-famous Frankenstrat guitar.
 This was, allegedly, to give him something with the feel of a Stratocaster, but a thicker tone like a Les Paul.

 Not long after, a jewelry maker named Floyd Rose built the first of the legendary bridges which would bear his name.
 His double-locking tremolo system replaced standard bridges and allowed players to go nuts with the whammy bar and not go out of tune.

-By the early ‘80s the superstrat was born.
-Top guitar builders like Ibanez, Jackson and others created their own versions of the beast, which still exist today.
+By the early ‘80s, the superstrat was born.
+Top guitar builders like Ibanez, Jackson, and others created their own versions of the beast, which still exists today.
 Other guitar builders burned brightly for a time, only to disappear in the ‘90s.
 Some have returned along with the superstrat renaissance, and a few new brands have popped up in recent years.